calaldees/teachingWorkshops/teacherEducation/_sessions.md

 ### SP3
 Friday 29th September - 11:00

-Generic
+* Generic
     * Learning to date re what is a teacher What is a curriculum/ subject curriculum?
     * What is subject education?
 Introduction to Shulman’s SK and PCK theory – an example of theory used in educational research and practice
     * Identifying conceptions of SK and PCK and own development
     * NC and recent policy
     * Key influential subject documents, reports and research; current and over time.
     * How has subject changed and been influenced over recent times?

-Subject
+* Computing
+    * Course Mechanics - Collaborative Teaching Phase
+        * How to observe a lesson (not just a list of descriptions)
+        * Which students did/didn't achieve/understand
-* What is a curriculum/ subject curriculum?
+    * (G) What is a [curriculum](https://en.wikipedia.org/wiki/Curriculum) / subject curriculum?
+        * > planned sequence of instruction, or to a view of the student's experiences in terms of the educator's or school's instructional goals
-* NC and recent policy
+    * (G) [National Curriculum](./curriculum.md) and recent policy
-* Key influential subject documents, reports and research; current and over time
+        * (G) Key influential subject documents, reports and research; current and over time
-    * How has subject changed and been influenced over recent times?
+            * (G) How has subject changed and been influenced over recent times?
-* Digital-literacy
-* Literacy and numeracy in Computing
+    * [Literacy](./literacy.md) and numeracy in Computing
-* Literacy in Computing and technical language
+    * [Literacy](./literacy.md) in Computing and technical language
         * vocabulary to facilitate thinking about Computing
     * Planning a lesson
+        * talk less teaching (talk for less than 15min)
+        * scaffold scaffold scaffold
+        * Not 'Teaching to the middle'
         * #1-HighExp-Learn-how-1-set_stretch
         * #1-HighExp-Learn-how-3-positive_mistakes_effort_daily
+* Mentor
+    * None

 SSL (Staff Student Liaison) Student rep elected